SonicJuice/Recreational-Algorithms/README.md

 # Python Number Theory Research
-An evironment for testing implementations of number theory-based algorithms that I've researched!
+Implementations of number theory-based algorithms that I've researched!

 These include: